4shub/boost.avoice.info/README.md

     The text of the email goes here
     ```

-3. You can add the following variables to your email body and subject line as well:
+3. You can add the following variables to your email body and subject line, as well:
     -   `${firstName}` - The form-filler's first name
     -   `${city}` - The city the form-filler is from
     -   `${region}` - The state (if within the USA) or country the form-filler is from
     -   `${lastName}` - The form-filler's last name (Warning, this is an optional field and will not always be entered in)
-4. When done, you can create a pull request for this repository
+4. Once you're done, you can create a pull request for this repository and we'll review it!